LearnersGuild/learning-os/game/stats/README.md

 ## Build Days

-Total number of days a player led a team of 3 or more in Deliberate Practice as a Team Member or Team Lead.
+Total number of days a player led a team in Deliberate Practice as a Team Member or Team Lead.
 (Lead Days + Membership Days = Build Days)

 ## Lead Days

-Total number of days a player led a team of 3 or more in Deliberate Practice as a Team Lead
+Total number of days a player led a team in Deliberate Practice as a Team Lead

 ## Membership Days

-Total number of days a player joined a team of 3 or more in Deliberate Practice as a Team Member
+Total number of days a player joined a team in Deliberate Practice as a Team Member

 ## Lead to Membership Ratio (LMR)